Cory Weeds

-Cory Weeds (born 1975) is a Canadian jazz saxophonist and impresario.
+Cory Weeds (born 1973) is a Canadian jazz saxophonist and impresario.
 He is the founder and owner of the Cellar Music Group record label.

-Weeds has performed alongside musicians including Christian McBride, Joey DeFrancesco, Peter Bernstein (guitarist), Eric Alexander (jazz saxophonist), Mike LeDonne, and Joe Farnsworth.
+Weeds has performed alongside musicians including Jeff Hamtilon, Pat Bianchi, David Fathead Newman, Christian McBride, Joey DeFrancesco, Peter Bernstein (guitarist), Eric Alexander (jazz saxophonist), Mike LeDonne, and Joe Farnsworth.

 Early life and education

 Weeds was born and raised in Burnaby, British Columbia.
 His interest in jazz began in secondary school, which he then chose to pursue in his post-secondary education, attending Capilano University and University of North Texas.

-Career
+Cellar Jazz Club

 At the age of 26, Weeds purchased a jazz club which would become the Cellar Jazz Club.
-This led to the establishment of the Cellar Live/Cellar Music Group record label in 2001.
-According to The Sage International Encyclopedia of Music and Culture, American jazz magazine DownBeat named Cory Weeds' Cellar on its list of the world's greatest jazz clubs.
+This led to the establishment of the Cellar Live/Cellar Music Group recor According to The Sage International Encyclopedia of Music and Culture, American jazz magazine DownBeat named Cory Weeds' Cellar on its list of the world's greatest jazz clubs.
 The Cellar Jazz Club shut down in 2014.
 Weeds has since continued to book musicians at Frankie's Jazz Club in Downtown Vancouver and the Shadbolt Centre for the Arts in Burnaby.

 In February 2023, Cellar Music Group was awarded their first Grammy Award for Best Large Jazz Ensemble Album.
 The Grammy was awarded to Steven Feifke and Bijon Watson's Generation Gap Jazz Orchestra for their album Generation Gap Jazz Orchestra.